webappsforengineers/wa4e-v2/README.md

 - Navigate to localhost:8000/src/index.html in the browser and you should see the WebAppsForEngineers homepage.
 - To run the tests use `npm run test`
 - To lint the code use `npm run lint`
+- To build the code that is served by github pages run `npm run build`